 Figure B1.
-Measured (symbols) and simulated (lines) deliquesced particle fraction f{del} as a function of particle residence time t{res} for RH{mean} = 72.5%.
+Measured (symbols) and simulated (lines) deliquesced particle fraction f{del} as a function of particle residence time t{res} for RH{mean} = 72.5 %.

-- that NaCl deliquescence occurs on the time scale of 10^{-4} s once DRH = 75.5% is reached based on molecular dynamics simulations performed by Bahadur and Russell (2008).
-An increase of the deliquescence time scale τ{del} to 10^{-3} s does not lead to a significant change of the simulated deliquesced particle fractions (not shown) because the mixing time scale τ{mix} (in the order of 10^{-1} s) is still two orders of magnitude larger than τ{del} so that the microphysical system is able to react on thermodynamic changes. - Several other theories of deliquescence have been developed during the last decades (McGraw and Lewis, 2009; Lamb and Verlinde, 2011, Ch.
-7.1, pp. 290-295; Hellmuth et al., 2013, Ch.
-12.2, pp. 319-334; Shchekin et al., 2013;0 Khvorostyanov and Curry, 2014, Ch.
-11.3, pp. 553-558) which are based on different approaches.
-For example, Khvorostyanov and Curry (2014, Ch.
-11.3, pp. 553-558) describe deliquescence as a nucleation process (being in line with experiments performed by Cantrell et al. (2002)) beginning with the formation of a liquid solution germ on a crystal surface.
-Consequently, they derive - 360 a nucleation rate in analogy to surface melting.
-From this nucleation rate, τ{del} for the deliquescence process of NaCl particles could be determined which depends, among others, on the actual RH.
-However, it should be noted that we were not able to observe / resolve the nucleation process itself in our laboratory experiments.
+The question arises about the reason for this discrepancy.
+In general, the LES model has proven to be an effective tool for simulating the thermodynamic and fluidic conditions inside the measurement section as well as the hygroscopic and dynamic growth of droplets which formed on NaCl particles (Niedermeier et al., 2020).
+In view of the lack of full information of the microscopic state of the investigated system, the modeling setup required some closure assumptions, in which uncertainties are inherent.
+Perhaps our assumption about the timescale of deliquescence (τ{del}) is too simplified.
+We assumed - as mentioned before - that NaCl deliquescence occurs on the timescale of 10^{-4} s once DRH = 75.5 % is reached based on molecular dynamics simulations performed by Bahadur and Russell (2008).
+An increase in the deliquescence timescale τ{del} to 10^{-3} s does not lead to a significant change in the simulated deliquesced particle fractions (not shown) because the mixing timescale τ{mix} (in the order of 10^{-1} s) is still 2 orders of magnitude larger than τ{del} ; therefore the microphysical system is able to react to thermodynamic changes.

+Several other theories of deliquescence have been developed during the last decades (McGraw and Lewis, 2009; Lamb and Verlinde, 2011, Chap.
+7.1, pp. 290-295; Hellmuth et al., 2013, Chap.
+12.2, pp. 319-334; Shchekin et al., 2013; Khvorostyanov and Curry, 2014, Chap.
+11.3, pp. 553-558) that are based on different approaches.
+For example, Khvorostyanov and Curry (2014, Chap.
+11.3, pp. 553-558) describe deliquescence as a nucleation process (in line with experiments performed by Cantrell et al., 2002), beginning with the formation of a liquid solution germ on a crystal surface.
+Consequently, they derive a nucleation rate in analogy to surface melting.
+From this nucleation rate, τ{del} for the deliquescence process of NaCl particles could be determined, which depends, among others, on the actual RH.
+However, it should be noted that we were not able to observe/resolve the nucleation process itself in our laboratory experiments.

 One could also think about an experimental approach in order to determine τ{del} .
-However, for these measurements energy dissipation rates ranging from 10^{-2} up to 10^{6} m2/s3 would be needed so that the mixing time scale τ{mix} could be varied, ranging from values larger than τ{del} to values smaller than it.
-In the two extremes, the microphysical system will either be able react on thermodynamic changes (fast microphysics, $\tau{mix} >> \tau{del}$) or not (slow microphysics, $\tau{mix} << \tau{del}$).
-The transition region ($\tau{mix} \approx \tau{del}$) could give an estimate for the deliquescence time scale.
-However, testing different theories and performing additional experiments for the derivation of τ{del} is beyond the scope of this study.
+However, for these measurements, energy dissipation rates ranging from 10^{-2} up to $10^6 \text{ m}^2 \text{ s}^{-3}$ would be needed so that the mixing timescale τ{mix} could be varied, ranging from values larger than τ{del} to values smaller than it.
+In the two extremes, the microphysical system will either be able to react to thermodynamic changes (fast microphysics, $\tau{mix} \gg \tau{del}$) or not (slow microphysics, $\tau{mix} \ll \tau{del}$).
+The transition region ($\tau{mix} \approx \tau{del}$) could give an estimate for the deliquescence timescale.

+However, testing different theories and performing additional experiments for the derivation of τ{del} are beyond the scope of this study.
 It has to be the objective of future studies to investigate the suitability of different theories and experimental approaches in this context.